top of page

 • Frequency: 2–4 strength sessions per week

-• Load: Lift heavy (6–10 reps near your technical limit) with focus on good form
+• Load: Lift heavy (6–10 reps near your technical limit) with a focus on good form

 • Progressive overload: Gradually increase resistance, reps, or complexity